 Ecuador is nestled between Colombia and Peru on the Pacific side of South America.
 Traveling around Ecuador is a beautiful experience.
 The food is incredible, there are lots of mountains and people are extremely nice.
-Adventure lovers will love to explore the Ecuadorian Amazon or to climb one of the country’s many volcanoes while other travelers can enjoy the sun of the coast between two surfing lessons.
+Adventure lovers will love to explore the Ecuadorian Amazon or to climb one of the country’s many volcanoes while other travellers can enjoy the sun on the coast between surfing lessons.

 WHAT DO YOU NEED TO BRING?

 If you plan on exploring the country you’ll want to pack for four seasons because you’ll probably encounter most of them in a single day.
 Ecuador is known for having one of the most diverse climates – it can feel like winter in the morning, summer in the afternoon, and winter at night.